-A study from New Zealand shows that 30 per cent of alcohol–related deaths are from cancer, and 60 per cent of those deaths are from breast cancer.
+A study from New Zealand shows that 30 per cent of alcohol–related deaths were from cancer, and 60 per cent of those deaths were from breast cancer.
 One third of these deaths were associated with an average of fewer than two drinks a day (Drug Alcohol Rev, June 16, 2016).
 However, the more you drink, the more likely you are to develop certain cancers.
 Alcohol increases risk for cancers of the oropharynx, larynx, esophagus, liver, colon, rectum, breast, cervix, vulva, vagina, skin, bladder, lung, stomach, skin, prostate and pancreas, and for leukemia and multiple myeloma.
 In the United States, the Center for Disease Control (CDC) estimates that alcohol kills more than 88,000 people each year and has shortened the lives of those who died by an average of 30 years (CDC Morbidity and Mortality Weekly Report, March 13, 2014).
 Alcohol also causes one in 10 deaths among working-age adults aged 20-64 years, and the health damage it causes costs $223.5 billion, or $1.90 per drink.

 The Link Between Alcohol and Cancer Alcohol is broken down only by your liver, which converts it to acetaldehyde, a substance that can damage cells' genetic material called DNA to stop apoptosis, which can cause cancer.
 Alcohol and acetaldehyde can damage any living tissue they touch.
 The risk for cancer increases with the amount of alcohol that comes in contact with that tissue.
 Alcoholic beverages first touch the mouth and then the esophagus; therefore, these areas are at high risk for alcohol-induced cancers.
 Alcohol reaches the colon, rectum, and liver later so the link between these cancers and alcohol is not as strong.